quantori/AutoRNA/README.md

 ```
 ## Usage

-1. **Training**:
+**Training**:

-Use the configuration file `src/config/config.json` and run `src/pipeline.py` for training.
+Use and change the configuration file `src/config/config.json` and run `src/pipeline.py` for training.
 The device is automatically determined.
 If GPU is available, the GPU is used for training.
 Otherwise, CPU is used.

 ```bash
 python src/pipeline.py
 ```

-2. **Inference**:
+**Inference**:

-Use the configuration file `src/config/config_inference.json` and run `src/inference.py` for inference.
+Use and change the configuration file `src/config/config_inference.json` and run `src/inference.py` for inference.

 ```bash